querkmachine/beeps.website/blog/2022-07-28-discovery-faq.md

 ## Are you still transgender?

-To be honest, I don't know.
-I do suspect that, in the past, I have misinterpreted species dysphoria as gender dysphoria.
-This makes sense to me, as my goals in persuing gender transition have—for the most part—been social and not physical, with one exception.

-In the past, my 'slam dunk' evidence of gender dysphoria was regarding sex organs.
-I don't like them.
-I want them gone.
-Previously, I interpreted this as wanting the same organs as the opposite sex.
-Now, I think that I don't want them replaced, I quite literally want them gone.

-I previously identified myself as being agender.
-I may still return to that identity.
-I don't know yet.
+Yes.
+I'm agender.
+My gender is different to the one assigned to me at birth, thus, I am transgender.

-It is still true, however, that I prefer female pronouns over male ones, and my current feminine-coded name over my previous name.
+In contexts where the gender binary is enforced, I prefer female pronouns over male ones and my current feminine-coded name over my previous name.

 I don't intend to stop taking HRT.

+Edit (2022-09-14): Rewrote answer because I've figured it out now.

 ---